 How to assemble a lemon layer cake

-Now that we have the vegan lemon lavender cakes, lemon lavender frosting, and vegan lemon curd cake filling prepped, the last step is to assemble the cake.
+Now that we have the vegan lemon lavender cakes, lemon lavender frosting, and lemon curd cake filling prepped, the last step is to assemble the cake.

 Start by adding a layer of parchment paper to a cake turntable or cake stand so the cake doesn't stick.
 This is crucial or it will be really hard to move the cake to a cake stand or cut slices.
 Then, add the first layer of cake to the stand with parchment paper.

 Add on about ⅓-1/2 cup frosting and spread evenly to coat the cake.
 Then, use a piping bag to add a border of frosting to the edge of the cake.
 This helps to prevent the lemon curd from spilling out.
 Finish it off by spreading about 2 Tbsp of lemon curd in the center.

 Then, follow these same steps with the second layer!

 To put it all together add another ½ cup of frosting to the top of the cake and smooth.
 Then, frost the outside of the cake with a "crumb coat" layer.

 If you want a cake with more frosting.
 Simply add the cake with the crumb coat to the fridge and let sit for 30 minutes.
-Then, remove and keep adding frosting until frosted to desired amount!
+Then, remove and keep adding frosting until frosted to the desired amount!
 If you do this, you'll need about ½ cup more frosting than the recipe includes.